XinyuLyu/Mutual-Correlation-Attentive-Factors-in-Dyadic-Fusion-Networks-for-Speech-Emotion-Recognition/readme.md

 ## ACM Multimedia 2019
 Here is just a demo of our research program.
 Our contribution includes:
-1. A high-efficiency multimodal network that extracts the word-level textual and acoustic features only rely on multi-level attention mechanism and without using any convolutional neural networks and recurrent neural networks.
-2. A hybrid architecture that combines the feature extraction module and fusion module into a single network, which uses two independent fusion factors to learn the across-modality associations in each attention layer during feature extraction.
-3. An end-to-end modeling strategy that synchronizes feature representation and modality fusion, and extremely facilitates model training.
+1. Instead of using a recurrent neural network to extract temporal associations as in most previous research, we introduce multiple sub-view attention layers to compute the relevant dependencies among sequential utterances; this significantly improves model efficiency.
+2. To improve fusion performance, we design a learnable mutual correlation factor inside each attention layer to compute associations across different modalities.
+3. To overcome the label disagreement issue, we embed the labels from all annotators into a k-dimensional vector and transform the categorical problem into a regression problem; this method provides more accurate annotation information and fully uses the entire dataset.
+   We evaluate the proposed model on two published multimodal emotion recognition datasets: IEMOCAP and MELD.
+Our model significantly outperforms previous state-of-the-art research by 3.8%-7.5% accuracy, using a more efficient model.
 ### Dataset: IEMOCAP DATABASE
 https://sail.usc.edu/iemocap/